-CIMA has taken a totally different approach towards Case Studies (CS) as opposed to the Objective Tests (OT) papers.
-I assume you know the differences since you are reading this article, but just to cover everything, let me just quickly give you an overview of how the exam is structured and what does it consist of.
+CIMA has taken a totally different approach towards Case Studies (CS) as opposed to Objective Tests (OT) papers.
+I assume you know the differences since you are reading this article, but just to cover everything, let me just quickly give you an overview of how the exam is structured and what it consists of.

 The aim of the CIMA Management Case Study (MCS) is to apply the knowledge you have gathered across the whole management level.
-In OT tests you show what you know, here in CS you show how to apply what you know.
-CSs assess everything, that cannot be assessed via an OT exam.
-That’s why CIMA introduced the competencies, so they could check the application of your knowledge to the real life business case scenario.
+In OT tests, you demonstrate what you know, but here, in MCS, you show how to apply what you know.
+Case Studies assess everything that cannot be assessed via an OT exam.
+That’s why CIMA introduced the core activities, so they could check the application of your knowledge against a real-life business case scenario.

 It simulates what management accountants do in the workplace.

 - There are 4 exam windows throughout the year: February, May, August and November.

 - Each preseen is valid for 2 exam windows, which means that there is the same preseen for May-August session and then another one for November-February.